 - Within the field of Estate Planning, Deborah concentrates on Wills, Trusts, Gifting, Closely-Held Business Succession Planning, and the Preservation of Family Assets and Vacation Homes.
 Deborah’s practice also includes protecting people whose capacity and capabilities are decreasing.
 She does this through family mediation, guardianship and conservatorship.
-Deborah also pursues the enforcement of the wishes of those who have passed away with probate litigation and family mediation.
+Deborah also pursues the enforcement of the wishes of those who have passed away with family mediation.

 - Deborah has traveled to China, Russia, The Netherlands, Curaçao, Chile, Argentina, Canada, England, Wales, Germany and Belgium to study cross-cultural impacts on entrepreneurship.
 These experiences help her to look at things less conventionally and to break down obstacles that prevent clever things from getting done.
 The more unconventional the problem or proposal, the more eager she is to dissect and identify solutions to it.

 - Before practicing law, Deborah leveraged her interest in entrepreneurship to develop an expertise in tax advantaged real estate development.
 She advised real estate developers, banks, investors and city and town governments in structuring the development and management of low income housing.
 Deborah also studied tax law at Georgetown University Law Center in Washington D.C. with the authors of many of the very tax laws, policies and regulations that she now considers when preparing Estate Plans and Divorce Settlement agreements.